October 8, 2018 at 8:34 pm #51724Hedges@h-jones

 @devastate-lasting The story sounds… interesting.
 Wouldn’t call the character a Christ-figure though, for pretty much every reason @ericwordsmith listed.
 I would call him a misguided, wanna-be Christ figure. xDDD Maybe the person who ends up pointing out to the character that he took the wrong path should be the Christ-figure in your story! 🙂 Especially since, while Christ is King, he didn’t assume that role while on Earth.
 But obviously I don’t have much experience in this department, so feel free to ignore what I say. xD

-- This reply was modified 1 year, 8 months ago by Grace.
+- This reply was modified 2 years, 11 months ago by Hedges.

 - You must be logged in to reply to this topic.